 The raw data used to generate the M-B distribution is given in the Appendix.
 We can grasp the shape of the M-B distribution compared to two ejection models from Rossi in Figure 5 below.
 The shaded histograms provide the observed distribution of “late-B stars” having a mean mass near 3.5Mʘ.

 Figure 5: HVS probability density functions per black hole ejection schemes (solid black and red dash).
 Observed “unbound” late B-star (~3.5 Mʘ) HVS distribution (gray histograms) from Brown 2014.
-The alternative RC-SP/Maxwell-Boltzmann probability distribution (blue dash) is based on most probable velocity Vmp=432 km/s (black dash) with arbitrary vertical scale for comparison.
+The alternative RC-SP/Maxwell-Boltzmann probability distribution (blue dash) is based on most probable velocity Vmp=432 km/s (black dash) with arbitrary vertical scale.
 Image source - Fig. 3 (Rossi 2016)

 Figure 6: Velocity distribution of HVS late B-type (blue histograms) and G/K-dwarfs (green histograms) with respect to the Galactic rest frame.
 The combined data traces the M-B probability distribution (blue dash) for a most probable velocity, Vmp= 432 km/s.
 The M-B vertical scale is matched to the data for comparative purposes.
+The M-B average velocity is near the oft cited Vesc≈550 km/s escape velocity value for the MW.
+Figure corrected/updated Feb17.
 Image source - Fig. 1 (Tauris 2015)

 A recent article also discussed the applicability of the Maxwell-Boltzmann principle to describe galaxies in a dynamic state of “near-equilibrium” (Struck 2016).
-They concluded that the M-B model disagreed with an ad hoc constraint of constant velocity dispersion, β≈0 for the entire galactic disk.
-Of course, the M-B model cannot meet this constraint, it’s physically impossible for it to do so.
-Going forward, we would be remiss not to incorporate kinematic features like the one presented, rather than wholesale “erasure” in oversimplified and/or underdetermined theoretical models.
+They concluded that the M-B model disagreed with the “ad hoc” constraint of constant velocity dispersion, β≈0 for the entire galactic disk.
+Of course, the M-B model cannot meet this constraint, it’s physically impossible for it to do so with peak velocity exhibiting very circular orbits, β≈-25.

-We used currently available Hyper Velocity star data to construct a thermodynamic-based on the Maxwell-Boltzmann probability distribution.
+Recent data suggests the Galaxy is an open thermodynamic “system” in quasi-equilibrium with its external “surroundings.”
+Under this model, we employ observed kinematics of the latest sample of ‘unbound’ stars (Hyper Velocity Stars) to construct a fit to the Maxwell-Boltzmann probability distribution.
 The thermodynamic model fits the data very well and allows for further interpretation of the relevant physics as governed by the interplay between mass, morphology, angular momentum and total Galactic energy.
-Recent data suggests the Galaxy is an open thermodynamic “system” in quasi-equilibrium with its external “surroundings.”
 Through an analysis of component velocity dispersions and hypervelocity star observations, we conclude the radius of Galactic maximal entropy occurs at 23 kpc.
-A strong peak in total velocity is the local escape velocity and Maxwell-Boltzmann most probable velocity, Vmp=432 km/s.
+A strong peak in total velocity is equivalent the local escape velocity and Maxwell-Boltzmann most probable velocity, Vmp=432 km/s.
 Thanks to the Winnower for open access publishing, the research community and private communication that make this information available to the larger audience.
 This paper is dedicated to my dad.

 Bajkova, A.T., Bobylev, V.V.
 "Rotation Curve and Mass Distribution in the Galaxy from the Velocities of Objects at Distances up to 200 kpc." arXiv, Jul 27, 2016: http://arxiv.org/pdf/1607.08050v1.pdf.